How Does a Shower Work?

 The valve is where everything gets a little more technical.
 Inside, it keeps the hot and cold water separate until you’re ready for them to mix and turn the taps.

-Your shower drain is more than a hole in the ground.
-If you could see the whole drainage setup you’d find a:
+Shower drains are more than a hole in the ground.
+If you could see the whole drainage setup, you’d find a:

 - Drain pipe